fromkeith/angular-file-upload/README.md

 * Removes all 'nv-file-over' when drag-leave exits the document.
 * Supports chrome folders to be dropped.
 Just inserts all the files inside the top level directory as file entries.
 * Filters can return promises.
+* Changes the behavior of nv-file-over.
+    * Before it lights up all file over div related to an uploader.
+    * Now it only lights up the div that is currently having its events over it.

 ## About